Bring SCINEMA To Your Classroom or Livingroom

 A selection of some of our favourite SCINEMA films and education resources from over the years.

-The Education platform, along with Australia’s Science Channel and Ultimate Careers, Cosmos – a quarterly science print magazine and online science news site, and SCINEMA International Science Film Festival are developed and operated by The Royal Institution of Australia, an independent charity dedicated to connecting people with the world of science.
+The Education platform, along Cosmos – a quarterly science print magazine and online science news site – and SCINEMA International Science Film Festival are developed and operated by The Royal Institution of Australia, an independent charity dedicated to connecting people with the world of science.